tryriot/coding-challenge/README.md

 3. The output of the exercise should be the SQL query itself.

-4. (Bonus point), return the criterion column that will tell why this workspace should be deleted
+4. (Bonus point), Returns the criterion column showing why this workspace should be deleted.

 ## Architecture challenge (40 minutes)